dhalverson/monster_shop_final/user_stories.md

 5. When there is a conflict between two discounts, the greater will apply.
 Add a lesser quantity, verify the discount, and then increase the quantity and verify the discount updates and is the higher of the two.

 6. Final discounted price should show on the order show page.

+methods
+- eligible discount for that item, meets quantity
+- compare subtotals of items, and return the lowest(highest discount)
+- logic to apply discount to only items in the cart who's id's match an item.merchant that has a discount. filter

+default discount
+once hits threshold, then apply new discount max_discount

+comparing subtotals using subtotal_of